 Membership in Sigma Tau Delta, the International English Honor Society, is open to qualified UMUC students with a major in English.
 To be eligible, students must have earned at least 45 credits toward the bachelor's degree with an overall GPA of 3.5 or higher.
-At least 30 credits must have been earned through UMUC and must include 12 credits of English, not including WRTG 101, and 6 upper-level credits.
+At least 30 credits must have been earned through UMUC and must include 12 credits of English, not including ENGL 101 (now WRTG 101), and 6 credits of upper-level coursework.
 Students must also have earned a GPA of 3.6 in English coursework at UMUC.